Dog Spaying and Neutering

 Why is it important to neuter/spay my dog?

 There are many health and behavioural reasons behind why our veterinarians at College Manor Veterinary Hospital recommend having your dog spayed or neutered.
-Some of the health reasons to have your female dog spayed prior to their first heat cycle include unwanted pregnancies, reproductive system cancers, and spaying reduces their risk of developing breast or mammary tumors to almost zero.
+Some of the health reasons to have your female dog spayed prior to their first heat cycle include unwanted pregnancies, reproductive system cancers, and spaying reduces their risk of developing breast or mammary tumours to almost zero.
 For male dogs, neutering helps to reduce the risk for prostate disease as well as male dominant and territorial issues associated with puberty.

 How old should a dog be before neutering/spaying?

-Typically we recommend spaying (female) or neutering (male) your dog at 6 months of age, but there are many factors to take into consideration when deciding when this procedure would best be done such as the size, breed, and temperament of your dog.
+Typically, we recommend spaying (female) or neutering (male) your dog at 6 months of age, but there are many factors to take into consideration when deciding when this procedure would best be done such as the size, breed, and temperament of your dog.